 sudo apt-get update -y && sudo apt-get upgrade -y

-apt-get update updates the list of available packages and their versions, but it does not install or upgrade any packages. apt-get upgrade install newer versions of the packages you have.
+install newer versions of the packages you have.
 After updating the lists, the package manager knows about available updates for the software you have installed.

-The -y flag is a --yes flag simply answers yes to any questions that come up so the install won't hang waiting for someone to press a key.
-The && is used to chain the two commands together.
+flag simply answers yes to any questions that come up so the install won't hang waiting for someone to press a key.
+The &&

 How to fix broken packages